camunda/camunda-docs-manual/content/user-guide/testing/_index.md

 ## Disabling Telemetry

-Telemetry reports are introduced with Camunda Platform 7.14.0.
+Telemetry reports are introduced with Camunda 7.14.0.
 To prevent sending data generated during testing, we encourage you to disable the [telemetry reporter][engine-config-telemetryReporterActivate].
 Please read more about the topic in the dedicated page for [Telemetry][telemetry-initial-report].

 Example of disabling the reporter in XML-based configuration: